synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

 ```js
         var inp_cell = '<td><input type="checkbox"/></td>';
 ```
 Now we can construct the actual row.
-Notice that the columns are being given names here, not values.
+Notice that the columns are being given *names* here, not *values*.

 ```js
         $("#node_table").append('<tr id="' + addr + '">